-The local Department of Social Services is authorized to sign placement agreements for foster care placement services for regular or treatment foster care.
+The local Department of Social Services is authorized to sign placement agreements for foster care placement services for regular or treatment foster care and a FAPT must be held within 14 calendar days of placement, with the exception of maintenance-only services which are exempt from FAPT.
 Each of the public child-serving agencies may approve an emergency residential placement prior to FAPT review but must be approved by the agency director and a FAPT must be held within 14 calendar days.
 Cases that qualify for emergency funding must be at imminent risk for an immediate out of home placement and should only be used when there is a significant safety concern that is outside of the scope of acute services.
 The CPMT will authorize pool funds to cover an emergency placement and other maintenance costs insofar as the FAPT reviews the placement within 14 calendar days of the placement. § 2.2-5209, VA Code Ann.